Exploring the Impact of HAPS-RIS on UAV-Based Networks: a Novel Network Architecture: Introduction

-In \cite{Halim-link-budget}, the link budget of the RIS-enabled non-terrestrial platforms are studied and location of the HAPS-RIS is optimized.
+In \cite{Halim-link-budget}, the link budget of the RIS-enabled NTN are studied and location of the HAPS-RIS is optimized.
 This study finds that HAPS, with its large area for RIS deployment, outperforms other aerial platforms like UAVs and low earth orbit (LEO) satellites in terms of signal strength.
 In \cite{alfattani2022beyond}, the authors present a scenario where HAPS-RIS is exploited to assist the network supported by terrestrial base stations and improve its service in urban areas.
 The users which are not covered with the terrestrial base stations, can be connected to the dedicated control station (CS) through the HAPS-RIS system.
 The paper introduces optimization problems including throughput maximization and minimizing the number of RIS elements by designing the RIS phase shifts and the power allocation of the CS.
 In \cite{alfattani2023resource}, the authors propose resource efficient approach, for the same scenario as \cite{alfattani2022beyond}, that aims to connect the maximum number of users while also minimizing the overall power usage of the CS and the RIS.
-In \cite{tekbiyik2021channel}, the authors present a method for channel estimation in full-duplex backhaul communication from base station to core netwrok supported by HAPS-RIS.
-Although the focus is on channel estimation, this work is related to our research as it studies the performance of a network supported by HAPS-RIS.
 In \cite{azizi2023ris}, a multi-objective optimization problem is proposed where two unconnected infrastructures are connected though an aerodynamic HAPS-RIS.
 A closed-form solution for the RIS phase shifts are obtained to maximize the cascade channel gain, eliminate Doppler spread, and minimize the upper limit of delay spread.